pjhur/subreddit_explorer/README.md

 ## What is a Subreddit?

 A Subreddit is a forum dedicated to a specific topic on the social media website https://www.reddit.com.
-According to Amazon Alex, Reddit.com is the 5th most visited website in the US (as of January 2019).
+According to Amazon Alexa, Reddit.com is the 5th most visited website in the US (as of January 2019).
 Its users post approximately three million comments per day.

 ## Web Application